Assaults, burglaries and shoplifting incidents reported in Killeen

 Lampasas

-Assault by threat was reported at 4:41 a.m.
-Friday in the 900 block of East Central Texas Expressway.
+Suspicious activity was reported at 10:11 a.m.
+Monday in the 1600 block of East Central Texas Expressway.

-Disorderly conduct was reported at 1:41 p.m.
-Friday in the 1000 block of East Avenue J.
+Disturbance was reported at 10:18 a.m.
+Monday in the 900 block of East Central Texas Expressway.

-Theft was reported at 1:55 p.m.
-Friday in the 1700 block of East Central Texas Expressway.
+Found property was reported at 10:24 a.m.
+Monday in the 600 block of North Key Avenue.

-Suspicious person was reported at 10:14 p.m.
-Friday in the 500 block of Campbell Street.
+Driving while intoxicated was reported at 9:35 p.m.
+Monday in the 300 block of South U.S. Highway 281.

-Domestic disturbance was reported at 11:59 p.m.
-Friday in the 200 block of Hillside Avenue.
+An arrest was made at 10:07 p.m.
+Monday in the 300 block of South U.S. Highway 281 on suspicion of driving while intoxicated and possession of a controlled substance.

 (0) comments